Liwa502/example-repo/README.md

 # example-repo
 ## Graphics Optimization Script

 This Python script (`optimize_graphics.py`) automatically adjusts a game's local configuration file (`settings.cfg`) to balance performance and visual quality.
-It is intended only for personal, local configuration.
+It is intended only for personal and local configuration.

 Usage: